unosquare/tubular/README.md

 * [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
 * [FileSaver.js and Blob.js](https://github.com/eligrey/FileSaver.js)

-Also, if you use the Visual Studio you will need the excellent <a href="http://vswebessentials.com/download" target="_blank">Web Essentials</a> plug-in in order to generate the Tubular bundles.
+Also, if you use the Visual Studio you will need the excellent <a href="http://vswebessentials.com/download" target="_blank">Web Essentials</a> if you are running VS2013 or [Bundler & Minifier](https://visualstudiogallery.msdn.microsoft.com/9ec27da7-e24b-4d56-8064-fd7e88ac1c40) plug-in for VS2015 in order to generate the Tubular bundles.

+### Charts

+An experimental support to chart is running with Tubular and you can choose between [ChartJS](http://www.chartjs.org/) or [Highcharts](http://www.highcharts.com/).
+If you want to use any of them, be sure to load the library before Tubular and check [Tubular Sample](https://github.com/unosquare/tubular/tree/master/Unosquare.Tubular.Sample) with easy to understand code on how to start using charts.

 ## Using a CDN